 Admission to SNU is based on several factors.
 Most importantly, the applicant is expected to indicate agreement with the standards of SNU.
 If the applicant is a graduate of an accredited high school, admission will be granted on the basis of the student's ACT (or SAT) score and high school GPA in college preparatory courses.
-Full admission to SNU requires the student to have an ACT composite score of 19 or above.
-Those with an ACT composite score of 18 will be fully admitted only if they have no grades lower than "B" in designated college preparatory courses.
-For SAT test score equivalencies, please contact the SNU Office of the Registrar at (405) 491-6386.
+Full admission to SNU requires the student to have an institutional rating of 62 or above.
+Institutional Rating is a score calculated by combining high school GPA with ACT or SAT score.
+Those with an institutional rating of less than 62 will be conditionally admitted according to the provisions listed below.